Ferrochelatase: Structure

-Human ferrochelatase is a homodimer composed of two 359 amino acid polypeptide chains.
+Human ferrochelatase is a homodimer composed of two 359-amino-acid polypeptide chains.
 It has a total molecular weight of 85.07 kDa.
-Each subunit is composed of five regions: a mitochondrial localization sequence, the N terminal domain, two folded domains, and a C terminal extension.
+Each subunit is composed of five regions: a mitochondrial localization sequence, the N-terminal domain, two folded domains, and a C-terminal extension.
 Residues 1–62 form a mitochondrial localization domain that is cleaved in post-translational modification.
 The folded domains contain a total of 17 α-helices and 8 β-sheets.
-The C terminal extension contains three of the four cysteine residues (Cys403, Cys406, Cys411) that coordinate the catalytic iron–sulfur cluster (2Fe-2S).
+The C-terminal extension contains three of the four cysteine residues (Cys403, Cys406, Cys411) that coordinate the catalytic iron–sulfur cluster (2Fe-2S).
 The fourth coordinating cysteine resides in the N-terminal domain (Cys196).

 The active pocket of ferrocheltase consists of two hydrophobic "lips" and a hydrophilic interior.
 The hydrophobic lips, consisting of the highly conserved residues 300–311, face the inner mitochondrial membrane and facilitate the passage of the poorly soluble protoporphyrin IX substrate and the heme product via the membrane.
 The interior of the active site pocket contains a highly conserved acidic surface that facilitates proton extraction from protoporphyrin.
 Histidine and aspartate residues roughly 20 angstroms from the center of the active site on the mitochondrial matrix side of the enzyme coordinate metal binding.

 Mechanism

 The mechanism of human protoporphyrin metalation remains under investigation.
 Many researchers have hypothesized distortion of the porphyrin macrocycle as key to catalysis.
-Researchers studying Bacillus subtilis ferrochelatase propose a mechanism for iron insertion into protoporphyrin in which the enzyme tightly grips rings B, C, and D while bending ring A 36o.
+Researchers studying Bacillus subtilis ferrochelatase propose a mechanism for iron insertion into protoporphyrin in which the enzyme tightly grips rings B, C, and D while bending ring A 36°.
 Normally planar, this distortion exposes the lone pair of electrons on the nitrogen in ring A to the Fe+2 ion.
-Subsequent investigation revealed a 100o distortion in protoporphyrin bound to human ferrochelatase.
+Subsequent investigation revealed a 100° distortion in protoporphyrin bound to human ferrochelatase.
 A highly conserved histidine residue (His183 in B. subtilis, His263 in humans) is essential for determining the type of distortion, as well as acting as the initial proton acceptor from protoporphyrin.
 Anionic residues form a pathway facilitating proton movement away from the catalytic histidine.
 Frataxin chaperones iron to the matrix side of ferrochelatase, where aspartate and histidine residues on both proteins coordinate iron transfer into ferrochelatase.
 Two arginine and tyrosine residues in the active site (Arg164, Tyr165) may perform the final metalation.

 Clinical significance

 Defects in ferrochelatase create a buildup of protoporphyrin IX, causing erythropoietic protoporphyria (EPP).
 The disease can result from a variety of mutations in FECH, most of which behave in an autosomal dominant manner with low clinical penetrance.
 Clinically, patients with EPP present with a range of symptoms, from asymptomatic to suffering from an extremely painful photosensitivity.
 In less than five percent of cases, accumulation of protoporphyrin in the liver results in cholestasis (blockage of bile flow from the liver to the small intestine) and terminal liver failure.

 In cases of lead poisoning, lead inhibits ferrochelatase activity, in part resulting in porphyria.
+In the presence of lead or when there is a deficiency of iron Zinc protoporphyrin is produced instead if heme.